Last Updated on June 30, 2022 by andrewshih

 Four-year degree (bachelor’s degree or global equivalent)

-Minimum three years/36 months unique non-overlapping professional project management experience*
+Minimum three years/36 months of unique non-overlapping professional project management experience*

 35 contact hours of